qlik-oss/core-document-synchronization/README.md

 ## Description

 This example will use a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in `Kubernetes`, which will be shared between the two Qlik Associative Engine instances.
-The synchronization between the Qlik Associative Engines will be handled by a message broker called [RabbitMQ](https://www.rabbitmq.com/).
-When a document is updated e.g. data has been reloaded or new documents were created, events will be placed in a queue that both instances are subscribing to.
+The synchronization between the Qlik Associative Engines will be handled by file polling of the document on the share.

-Further details on configuration of `RabbitMQ` and synchronization of documents can be found [here](https://ca.qliktive.com/docs/master/docs/services/qix-engine/doc-synchronization/).
+If the data has been changed in a document existing sessions towards the document in all Qlik Associative Engine instances should be updated.

 ## Prerequisites